 IRA vs. 401(k): What's the difference?

-The three most common types of retirement investment accounts are a 401(k), traditional IRA and Roth IRA.
+The most common types of retirement investment accounts are a 401(k) and IRA.

 If you’re eligible, it’s possible you could contribute to a 401(k) and an IRA, so it may be helpful to know how they compare from a contribution, withdrawal and tax perspective.
 Here’s a look at their similarities and differences.